cloudbees/cloudbees-examples/cloudbees-cd/es-to-os-migration/README.md

 # Estimate data size of legacy CloudBees Analytics indexes

 In CloudBees CD/RO v2024.06.0, the CloudBees Analytics server was upgraded from Elasticsearch to OpenSearch.
-As part of the upgrade process from v2024.03.0 or earlier to v2024.06.0 or later, you must migrate your CloudBees Analytics to OpenSearch, as described on:
+As part of the upgrade process from v2024.03.0 or earlier to v2024.06.0 or later, you must migrate your CloudBees Analytics to OpenSearch, as described in:

 * [Traditional migrations](https://docs.cloudbees.com/docs/cloudbees-cd/latest/troubleshooting/trad-upgrade-to-os)
 * [Kubernetes migrations](https://docs.cloudbees.com/docs/cloudbees-cd/latest/troubleshooting/k8s-upgrade-to-os)

-To help roughly estimate the size of legacy CloudBees Analytics indexes data that will be migrated to your updated CloudBees Analytics server,  CloudBees has provided the [reporting-data-reindex.pl](reporting-data-reindex.pl) utility.
+CloudBees has provided the [reporting-data-reindex.pl](reporting-data-reindex.pl) utility to help you roughly estimate the size of legacy CloudBees Analytics indexes data that will be migrated to your updated CloudBees Analytics server.

 > **IMPORTANT**
 > As described in the [known issues of the data migration](https://docs.cloudbees.com/docs/cloudbees-cd/latest/troubleshooting/data-migration-es-to-os#data-migration-known-issues), the migration options provided by CloudBees have a timeout of `180 minutes` per index to avoid unexpected hangs.